defmania/proj-jenkins-install/readme.md

  --> key_name (default jenkins-key -> Jenkins server key name)

  --> hosted_zone (default mydomain.com) -> your hosted zone in AWS. the hosted-zone module assumes you already have a hosted zone in your AWS account.

+Used https://github.com/rahulwagh Jenkins project as a starting point, but made quite a few changes.